 “Just knowing that people have this (naloxone), they are less likely to have to need it because they are already being more cautious.
 Generally, once people are given the tools, they are a lot more pro-active working for themselves.”

 Generally, once people are given the tools, they are a lot more pro-active working for themselves. – Mariel Fogel

 “There’s no denigration or shame given to those people who come in asking for it.
 We would just rather people get the kit then suffer the consequences of not having anything.

 “It takes a lot of resources, and time to monitor these people once they’ve come in with an overdose.
-If they do happen to have someone with them who has had the naloxone training…it takes a lot of strain off of our system,” Fogel continued.
+If they do happen to have someone with them who have had the naloxone training…it takes a lot of strain off of our system,” Fogel continued.

-Kwas, who is not a medical health professional said the kit is quite self-explanatory, and easy to use.
+Kwas, who is not a medical health professional said the kit is quite self-explanatory and easy to use.

-There are now almost 200 community based naloxone programs in walk-in clinics in Alberta, with 30 programs in Calgary alone.
+There are now almost 200 community-based naloxone programs in walk-in clinics in Alberta, with 30 programs in Calgary alone.